pappanick/jwt_tool/README.md

 On first run the tool will generate a config file, some utility files, logfile, and a set of Public and Private keys in various formats.

 ### Custom Configs
 * To make best use of the scanning options it is **strongly advised** to copy the custom-generated JWKS file somewhere that can be accessed remotely via a URL.
-This address should then be stored in `jwtconf.ini` as the "jwkloc" value.
+This address should then be stored in `jwtconf.ini` as the "jwksloc" value.
 * In order to capture external service interactions - such as DNS lookups and HTTP requests - put your unique address for Burp Collaborator (or other alternative tools such as RequestBin) into the config file as the "httplistener" value.
 ***Review the other options in the config file to customise your experience.***